leaysgur/cfw-bindings-wrangler-bridge/README.md

     - Side-effect should be avoided...
     - Performance may suffer if repeating start/stop on every call
   - Someone may use a fixed version of `wrangler` for some reason
+  - Should I care which version of `wrangler` to be used?